yildirimlutfi/Code-Composer-Studio-ST7735/README.md

 #ATTENTION

 Project running in Code Composer Studio for CC1350 Launchpad.
 If you just import the project to CCS doesn't work the project.
-You should do define "tirtos_builds_CC1350_LAUNCHXL_release_ccs" because project run in RTOS after import, you can't want this method you can use other method.
-For example copy the ST7735.h file your project this is simple than other method.
+You should copy the files to your project.

 ![st7735](https://user-images.githubusercontent.com/58117960/201872901-4a890e25-c713-4aea-87e9-642263738467.png)